moniquelc/star-wars-app/README.md

 # Star Wars App
 A Star Wars characters guide using React and The Star Wars API (https://swapi.co/).

-This project was created using React as part of the Zero to Mastery udemy course.
+This project was created using React.js.

 ## Installation
 Open a terminal inside the projects directory and do the following commands: